protocubo/instrument.hx/README.md

 functions of interest.

-By default the time spent is traced for every call, but [_customizing the callbacks_](#customizing-the-callbacks) allows these results to be manipulated freely, for example for aggregation or plotting.
+By default the time spent is traced for every call, but [_customizing the callback_](#customizing-the-callbacks) by replacing `TimeCalls.onTime` allows these results to be manipulated freely, for example for aggregation or plotting.

 ```hxml
 # basic.hxml